Frequent Questions about the U.S. EPA Excess Food Opportunities Map

 1. Who is the intended audience for the map?

-2. How does U.S. EPA define excess food for the map?
+2. How does EPA define excess food for the map?

 For the map, the phrase “excess food” generally refers to food—whether processed, semi-processed, or raw—that is not used for its intended purpose and is managed in a variety of ways, such as donation to feed people, creation of animal feed, composting, anaerobic digestion, or sending to landfills or combustion facilities.
 EPA often refers to this as “wasted food”.
-However, because U.S. EPA’s goal is to maximize recovery and beneficial use of all discarded organics, some organic materials were included in the map that are not intended for human consumption, such as inedible parts (e.g., pits, rinds, bones) discarded in kitchens or during processing and yard waste collected by municipal services (i.e., communities with residential source separated organics that collect yard waste and excess food).
-Furthermore, the residential and agricultural sectors, which can also generate excess food, are not included in the map.
+The studies that EPA relies on in its methodology do not distinguish between food and inedible parts (e.g., pits, rinds, bones) (such as those discarded in restaurant kitchens or during processing), so inedible parts are included in EPA’s estimates.
+Furthermore, EPA did not include the residential and agricultural sectors, which can also generate excess food, in the map.

 3. Does the map provide an estimate of total excess food in the United States?

 No. The map provides estimates of excess food generated at the establishment level based on a set of assumptions specific to each type of excess food generator (e.g., hotel, school).
 These assumptions do not address existing waste diversion activities that establishments might already be performing.
-U.S. EPA estimates of excess food nationwide are available via EPA's Wasted Food Reports and include manufacturing and processing, retail, food service and residential sectors.
+You can access EPA estimates of excess food nationwide via EPA's Wasted Food Reports, including manufacturing and processing, retail, food service and residential sectors.

 4. Does the map provide estimates of recipient capacity for excess food?

-No. However, in some cases, the map provides contact information that can be used to learn more about their operations and information about types of materials accepted.
+No. However, in some cases, the map provides information about types of materials accepted and contact information that can be used to learn more about a recipient’s operations.

 5. Can I download data from the map?

 Yes.
-There are two ways to download data: via the map interface and via EPA’s Environmental Dataset Gateway (EDG).
-In the map interface, data download is limited to the first 1,000 records displayed for the selected map view through the attribute table.
-Complete datasets for generators, and recipients, refrigerated warehousing and storage, and communities with source separated organics are available for download via EPA’s EDG and provide data for the entire nation.
-Use this link to access the dataset.
+You can download data in two ways.
+In the map interface, you can download the data for records displayed for the selected layer and map view through the attribute table.
+You can also download the map’s complete national dataset including all generators, recipients, refrigerated warehousing and storage, and communities with source separated organics from EPA's Geoplatform.
 You may need additional software to view the dataset.
 Refer to EPA's Free Readers and Viewers webpage.
 Further detail about how to download data is available in the User Guide for the U.S. EPA Excess Food Opportunities Map.

 6. Will the map be updated in the future?

-Yes, there will be future versions of the map.
-Updates to data and generation methodologies will be made periodically based on data and resource allocation availability.
+Yes, EPA plans to continue to provide updated versions of the map.
+EPA will make updates to data and generation methodologies periodically based on data and resource allocation availability.

 Technical Specifications